MarkusHorlemann/MarketQuake/README.md

 To replicate our analysis, refer to the following sections for setting up the environment, accessing the datasets, and executing the code.

 ### Prerequisites
 As a professor, ensure that you are using your UCM Google account to access our [Marketquake](https://console.cloud.google.com/welcome?project=marketquake) project on Google Cloud Platform.
 External users cannot access any resources in the project.
-If you think you should be granted any permission, please, contant one of the authors of this repository.
+If you think you should be granted the permission, please, contant one of the authors of this repository.

 ### Data Acccess
 To access the data used for our analysis, proceed to our project's [Google Cloud Storage](https://console.cloud.google.com/storage/browser?project=marketquake).
+The revelant directories are:
-- **marketquake_data** bucket contains the initial data after the first and the second stage of cleansing.
+- **marketquake_data:** contains the source data after cleansing.
-- **marketquake_analysis** bucket contains all the intermediate data needed to answer the questions abve.
+  - **stock_market_data:** contains the Stock Market dataset.
+Here, we also included a small CSV file with stock categorization.
+  - **covid_death_data:** contains the COVID-19 Global Excess Deaths dataset.
-- **marketquake_results** bucket contains all the files needed to represent the final results of our study.
+- **marketquake_results:** contains all the result files needed to answer the questions of our study.

-Refer to our project website for details.
+Refer to our project website for more details.

 ### Running the Code
 TBA